gio54321/hoare-logic-prover/README.md

 ```
 $ pip install lark-parser
 ```
-then run the interpreter by
+then run the interpreter on a file just do
 ```
-python interpreter.py
+$ python interpreter.py myprogram.lpp
 ```

 ## Example program